Dog friendly beaches near the cottages in Norfolk

 The Butchers Arm in East Ruston.

 The nearest one to The Lodge, Vineyard Cottage and Badger's Retreat as well as Bristow's Barn.
 About a mile or so walk but you can get there along the beautiful Weavers Way footpath or the quiet village lanes.
 Mostly does takeaways since Covid.
-About a mile from Brian's Cottage too.

 The Gunton Arms at Thorpe Market